Painted Hardwood Floors – Good Idea or a Bad One?

 I decided that it would not be in my best interest to purchase the home in Northampton.

-Yes, I’m disappointed; I’m sure that many of your are too.
-But, I made this decision based on new information, that this is not my house.
+Yes, I’m disappointed; I’m sure that many of you are too.
+But, I made this decision based on new information that this is not my house.
 However, as I said, that’s all I can say at this time.
 In the future, it’s a topic I could write about, but not now.
 I wish I could convey more.
 But, understandably, since the home is still for sale, and there were photos of it on here, I cannot.
 Please note that all images of the house I was planning to purchase have been removed from this website.

 Anyway, I’m back in New York after having stopped at my dentist to coronate my tooth,